raw-lab/mercat2/README.md

 The above command:

-Runs prodigal on test.fa, then runs mercat on the resulting protein file.<br/>
+- Runs prodigal on test.fna, then runs mercat on the resulting protein file.<br/>
-Results are generally stored in input-file-name_{protein|nucleotide}.csv and input-file-name_{protein|nucleotide}_summary.csv test_protein.csv and test_protein_summary.csv in this example test_protein.csv contains kmer frequency count, pI, Molecular Weight, and Hydrophobicity metrics for individual sequences. test_protein_summary.csv contains kmer frequency count, pI, Molecular Weight, and Hydrophobicity metrics for all unique kmers across all sequences in test.fna test_protein_diversity_metrics.txt containing the alpha diversity metrics.
+- Results are generally stored in input-file-name_{protein|nucleotide}.csv and input-file-name_{protein|nucleotide}_summary.csv
+       - test_protein.csv and test_protein_summary.csv in this example
+- test_protein.csv contains kmer frequency count, pI, Molecular Weight, and Hydrophobicity metrics for individual sequences.
+- test_protein_summary.csv contains kmer frequency count, pI, Molecular Weight, and Hydrophobicity metrics for all unique kmers across all sequences in test.fna
+- test_protein_diversity_metrics.txt containing the alpha diversity metrics.

 Citing Mercat
 -------------